 Reaching the Summit

-We are lucky, having one guide assigned to each person to carefully watch our every move, step, action and behavioural changes.
-They say: stop, sip, eat, and slow down, now let’s keep going because it’s cold, how are you feeling.
+We are lucky to have one guide assigned to each person to carefully watch our every move, step, action and behavioural change.
+They say: stop, sip, eat, and slow down, now let’s keep going because it’s cold, and ask, how are you feeling?
 They sing Jambo, Jambo Bwana, Habari Gani, Mzuri Sana, Wageni, Wakaribishwa, Kilimanjaro, Hakuna Matata – the mountain tune that’s one part of the melodic show that accompanies you to the very end.